 - Column and row headings must be labeled;

 - Charts/graphs must include axis information.

-Workbooks posted as .XLS-only must include a link to the Excel Viewer.
+Workbooks posted as .XLS-only must include a link to the Excel Mobile or some other viewer.

 Excel files may be granted an accommodations waiver when files contain program modules and macros developed to perform automated analysis or to draw in data sets from external or legacy databases.